ASD-Blueprint/desktop.gov.au/blueprint/security/incident-response-plan.md

 Note, the activities listed above are designed to aid Agency cyber security personnel in responding to the specific incident types defined.
 However, this is not an exhaustive list of all possible responses.
 Agency cyber security personnel should use their judgement to determine if they are appropriate to a specific incident or if other actions should be taken.

-#### Defender ATP threat remediation
+#### Defender for Endpoint threat remediation

-Defender ATP provides the ability to automate responses to detected threats, reducing the total response time for an incident and eliminating the need for manual actions to be taken by the Agency’s cyber security team.
+Defender for Endpoint provides the ability to automate responses to detected threats, reducing the total response time for an incident and eliminating the need for manual actions to be taken by the Agency’s cyber security team.
 Five levels of automation are available as listed below:

 * No automated response – automated investigations are not run, and all activities must be performed by the Agency’s cyber security team.
 * Semi (any folder) – approval is required from the cyber security team for all remediation activities suggested as part of an automated investigation.